povle/SP-SR2-converter/README.md

  - Fuselage inlets can't be converted properly because they are a lot more customizable in SP.

 If the converted craft does not load, you should try again with the dev console open and read the error messages.
 In some cases removing troublesome parts when converting (`--exclude-ids` option) can help.

+## Acknowledgements
+A huge thanks to [LegendaryBottle](https://www.simpleplanes.com/u/LegendaryBottle) for allowing to use his awesome [Ilya Muromets replica](https://www.simpleplanes.com/a/bAMO2A/Ilya-Muromets) as an example.